sagarpreet-chadha/Leaflet-Craft/README.md

 We use TURF Area function to calculate the area.

 6. Add Hooks:

-We can sunscribe to following Event listeners and can pass a callback function to be executed.
+We can subscribe to following Event listeners and can pass a callback function to be executed.
+Callback function can be asynchronous as well, also the return value should be **TRUE** to continue the event (create/edit/delete) else if your callback function returns **False** then that event is forfeited.
+This is implemented by ES6 promise.

 * Polygon created: Started
 * Polygon created: Ended